temporalio/documentation/docs/references/sdk-metrics.md

 This includes SDKs like TypeScript, Python, and .NET which are defined in the Core SDK.

 **Java and Go SDKs:** Metrics of the type Histogram are measured in _seconds_.
-Java SDK also reports metrics in seconds and suffixes units accordingly.

 :::